yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 By continuously following these practices, you contribute to a **stronger, more open, and collaborative** bioinformatics community, where workflows are easily shared, improved, and adapted to new challenges.

+ensure your workflows are reviewed, tested, and maintained.